MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Lync/LyncServer/lync-server-2013-tblactivepeers.md

 <span> </span>

-_**Tópico da última modificação:** 2012-06-29_
+_**Última modificação do tópico:** 2012-06-29_

-o tblActivePeers contém as conexões ponto-a-ponto atuais entre os serviços de chat.
+A tblActivePeers contém as conexões ponto a ponto atuais entre Servidores de Canal.

 ### <a name="columns"></a>Colunas